-- Testing all new admissions upon intake to an ICE facility; - Testing as directed by medical personnel based on CDC requirements and clinical presentation of COVID-19 related illness; - Testing upon removal as dictated by the requirements of the receiving country of record; - Testing upon release to the community or transfer to another detention facility; - Detainees who test positive will be isolated as described in the PRR until medically cleared in accordance to CDC guidelines; a detainee who is still considered to be infectious may be released from custody in accordance with guidance under the section entitled Considerations For Detainee Release in the memorandum from Executive Associate Director Enrique Lucero, Enforcement and Removal Operations, Memorandum on Coronavirus 2019 (COVID-19) Action Plan, Revision 1 (Mar.
-27, ; - Increased risk detainees who have a documented positive COVID-19 test within the last three months and were cleared in accordance to CDC guidelines do not need to be retested.; - Detainees who test positive within 3 months of their original positive COVID-19 test; and cleared isolation precautions, and who remain asymptomatic do not need to be isolated or quarantined due to recurrent or persistent positive results.
+- Testing upon removal as dictated by the requirements of the receiving country of record; - Testing upon release to the community or transfer to another detention facility; - Detainees who test positive will be isolated as described in the PRR until medically cleared in accordance to CDC guidelines; a detainee who is still considered to be infectious may be released from custody in accordance with guidance under the section entitled Considerations For Detainee Release in the memorandum from Executive Associate Director Enrique Lucero, Enforcement and Removal Operations, Memorandum on Coronavirus 2019 (COVID-19) Action Plan, Revision 1 (Mar.
+27, 2020); - Exception: Detained persons who are fully vaccinated and do not have symptoms of COVID-19 do not need to quarantine at intake, after transfer, or following exposure to suspected or confirmed COVID-19. - Detainees who test positive during detention should be isolated as described in the PRR regardless of vaccination status. - Increased risk detainees who have a documented positive COVID-19 test within the last three months and were cleared in accordance with CDC guidelines do not need to be retested. - Detainees who test positive within 3 months of their original positive COVID-19 test, cleared isolation precautions, and who remain asymptomatic do not need to be isolated or quarantined due to recurrent or persistent positive results.